The Far Eastern Fells

 Case examples from the 1970s

-In the late 1970s, The Gazette invested in modern offset Litho printing technology and could now produce negatives for all new titles.
-By 1980, the gold blocking was removed from the front of the cases, and impression numbers were discontinued five years later.
-These changes helped decrease production costs—the final guides with impression numbers retailed at £4.65.
+In the late 1970s, The Gazette invested significantly in modern offset litho printing technology, enabling the production of negatives for all new titles.
+By 1980, a cost-cutting measure involved removing gold blocking from the front of the cases, and five years later, impression numbers were discontinued.
+These strategic changes contributed to reduced production costs, with the last guides featuring impression numbers sold at a retail price of £4.65.

 The Far Eastern Fells Signed 1982